Cmdpro/Data-Essence/modchanges.md

 - Mineral Purification Chamber didn't receive water from a buffer
 - Lensing Crystal Ore and Lensing Crystal were lacking tags
 - Wire Spool had incorrect entry lock
+- Performance improvements
+- Wires would not drop if the destination was broken